AdobeDocs/experience-manager-64.it-IT/help/assets/video.md

    >[!NOTE]
    >
    >Queste e-mail sono specifiche di YouTube e si aggiungono alle notifiche e-mail generiche del flusso di lavoro.
-Di conseguenza, puoi ricevere due set di notifiche e-mail: la notifica generica disponibile nel **Servizio di notifica e-mail del flusso di lavoro del giorno CQ** e una specifica per YouTube a seconda delle impostazioni di configurazione.
+As a result, you may receive two sets of email notification - the generic notification available in the **Day CQ Workflow Email Notification Service** and one specific to YouTube depending on your configuration settings.

 ## Visualizzare i rapporti video {#viewing-video-reports}